DavinCNorgard/412-Habit-Knowledge-Base/Habits Related to Health/Mental Health/Visual/Research - visual.md

 ## Hypotheses

 - Self-recording data in terms of [[achievement]]s will help users recognize the progress toward their goals.
 Additionally, this will increase users [[aware]] of their habits.
 - Displaying data through ambient light focuses the user on the current state of their habits.
-Comparing user data helps set feasible goals, and deters impractical goal setting that demotivates users.
+Comparing user data helps set feasible [[Challenges]], and deters impractical [[Goal setting]] that hinders user [[motivation]].

 SRC: https://dl.acm.org/doi/10.1145/2702613.2732782